sifaka-ai/sifaka/docs/api_reference/rules/README.md

 # Rules API Reference

+This document provides detailed API reference for all Rules in Sifaka.

+## Overview

 Rules are the validation components in Sifaka that perform binary pass/fail checks on text.
 They are used to enforce constraints on generated content and provide feedback when those constraints are not met.
+Rules serve as the primary validation mechanism in the Sifaka framework.

+Rules implement these main interfaces:
+- **RuleProtocol**: The core interface for all rule-like objects
+- **RuleValidator**: The interface for validation logic that can be used by rules
+- **Rule**: The base class for all validation rules

-## Core Classes and Protocols
+## Core Interfaces

 ### Rule